Carbon Neutral Countries 2022

-Countries across the world are becoming carbon neutral.
-But which countries are already carbon neutral?
+There are countries around the globe that are making positive steps to reduce their impacts on the planet.
+Do you know which countries are already closest to being carbon neutral?
 Are any countries carbon negative?
-Which countries are the most climate-friendly?
-How do countries become carbon neutral?
-Find out the answers in this guide.
+Which countries have zero carbon emissions?
+Find out the answers in this eco-blog.

 Carbon neutrality has been a hot topic for the last few years.
 The topic drew attention after the Paris Agreement on Climate Change and the Sustainable Development Goals (SDGs) were adopted in 2015.